britram/rains-prototype/draft-trammell-rains-protocol.md

-When a server creates a new query to forward to another server in response to a query it received, it SHOULD NOT use the same token on the delegated query as on the received query, unless option 6 Enable Tracing is present in the received , in which case it MUST use the same token.
-The Enable Tracing option is designed to allow debugging of query processing across multiple servers, and MUST NOT be enabled by default.
+When a server creates a new query to forward to another server in response to a query it received, it SHOULD NOT use the same token on the delegated query as on the received query, unless option 6 Enable Tracing is present in the received, in which case it MUST use the same token.
+The Enable Tracing option is designed to allow debugging of query processing across multiple servers, It SHOULD only be enabled by clients designed explicitly for debugging RAINS itself, and MUST NOT be enabled by default by client resolvers.

+When a server creates a new query to forward to another server in response to a query it received, and the received query contains a query-expires time, the delegated query MUST contain the same query-expires time.
+If the received query contains no query-expires time, the delegated query MAY contain a query- expires time of the server's choosing, according to its configuration.

-On receipt of a notification, the server's behavior depends on the notification type:
+On receipt of a notification, a server's behavior depends on the notification type:

 - For type 100 "Connection Heartbeat", the server does nothing: these null messages are used to keep long-lived connections open in the presence of